WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

   <tbody>
     <tr>
       <td>
-        <iframe class="exhibit-small-iframe" src=https://vimeo.com/724957030 frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
+        <iframe class="exhibit-small-iframe" src=https://player.vimeo.com/724957030 frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
       </td>
     </tr>
   </tbody>
 </table>

-From Moments in Time: Stories of New Mexico's History, *Remembering the Santa Fe Japanese Internment Camp* details the experiences of Japanese Americans who were forced to relocate to Santa Fe, New Mexico to live in the internment camp.
+From *Moments in Time: Stories of New Mexico's History*, *Remembering the Santa Fe Japanese Internment Camp* details the experiences of Japanese Americans who were forced to relocate to Santa Fe, New Mexico to live in the internment camp.
 From 1942 to 1945, the U.S. government incarcerated people of Japanese descent, including U.S. citizens, in these isolated camps across the western half of the U.S.

 **[*¡Colores!*, "The Japanese American Experience in New Mexico"](/catalog/cpb-aacip-191-87pnw5pp?start=121.51&end=1266.64) (New Mexico PBS, Albuquerque, NM, January 24, 1990)**